AndreasArvidsson/WinDSP/README.md

 ## Devices
 Windows (as far as I know) doesn't allow manipulation of the audio stream during playback.
 You can however capture a playing audio stream from one device and play it back to another device.
-This requires two devices: one capture device and one render/playback device
+This requires two devices: one capture device and one render/playback device.

 **Capture device**
 * Receives audio from applications.
 Make it the default playback device.